-A perk of the stay-at-home order happening in the spring is it’s the perfect time to plant a garden.
-And, with restaurants closing and more residents turning to their own kitchens to make meals, a herb garden is the perfect mix of productivity and fun.
-Plus, it comes with benefits (who doesn’t want fresh seasoning on their homemade meals?).
+Updated March 25, 2022.
+Spring is the perfect time to plant a garden.
+And, with residents turning to their own kitchens to make meals, an herb garden is the perfect mix of productivity and fun.
+Plus, it comes with benefits.
+(Who doesn’t want fresh seasoning on their homemade meals?)

 But, if you’ve never started a herb garden before, you may not know where to start.
-We asked the team over at Merrifield Garden Center, which has locations in Fairfax, Gainesville and Falls Church, to give us advice for beginners.
-See below for quick tips from the team.
+We asked the team over at Merrifield Garden Center, which has locations in Fairfax, Gainesville, and Falls Church, to give us advice for beginners.

 For someone who is starting a herb garden from scratch, what are the main tools they’ll need to begin?

 Most gardeners grow herbs in containers.
-Whether you’re planting in indoor containers or outdoor containers, you will need a hand trowel for planting and kitchen or garden scissors for harvesting.
-If growing outside in the ground, you will also need a sturdy shovel for cultivating the soil.
+Whether you’re planting in indoor containers or outdoor containers, you’ll need a hand trowel for planting, and kitchen or garden scissors for harvesting.
+If growing in the yard, you’ll also need a sturdy shovel for cultivating the soil.